 To make the optional glaze

-Drizzle over the cake and let stand until set.
-THK Note: we put the icing into a Ziploc bag, snipped off a corner with scissors, and drizzled a crosshatch pattern on the top of the cake.
+- Drizzle over the cake and let stand until set.
+THK Note: we put the icing into a resealable bag, snipped off a corner with scissors, and drizzled a crosshatch pattern on the top of the cake.